 Crucial to a successful job search campaign is knowing how to research employers.
 The more you know about a company, their business objectives and goals, the better able you will be to communicate your value to them.
 You may wish to convey your understanding of their needs in a tailored resume and cover letter and you will definitely want to communicate this during your interview.
 The hard work that you put into your research will almost always pay off by reflecting your interest and enthusiasm to employers.

-Begin by trying to locate general information about each company you are interested in.
+When you are ready to research employers, begin by trying to locate general information about each company you are interested in.
 Focus on details that will relate to your skills, knowledge, and qualifications.
-You may wish to develop a filing system to organize the information that you obtain.
+You may wish to develop a filing system on your computer to organize the information that you obtain.
+Evernote is a great way to do this, but any cloud-based system that allows you to access your employer research from anywhere will work.
 Here are some ideas to get you started:

 - What is the age of the company?

 - What is their location?
 How long have they been established there?

 - What are the services and products that they sell?

 - What is the size of the company?